 With growing limitations, manufacturers developed techniques to avoid the new laws being placed on slot machines.
 Machines such as the Mills Dewey-Chicago Triplet not only operated as a game, but also included a cylinder music box that was activated when change was inserted.
 This musical feature essentially qualified the act of gambling through the machine as “buying a song,” excluding it from many limitations put into place at the time.

 The era of the fruit machine commences when cash prizes could no longer be distributed legally.
-A machine called the Operator’s Bell displayed lemons, cherries, oranges, and plums and awarded the corresponding flavor of gum to the winner.
-Awarding food prizes was yet another technique used to maintain the slot machine’s popularity while still abiding by gambling laws.
-Fruit images such as these can still be seen in modern slot machines.
+A gambling machine called the Operator's Bell displayed lemons, cherries, oranges, and plums and awarded the corresponding flavor of gum to the winner.
+Awarding food prizes was yet another technique used to maintain the slot machine's popularity while still abiding by gambling laws.
+Fruit images such as these can still be seen in modern slot machine systems.

 For 25 cents, each play of this golf ball vendor slot machine pays out in golf balls instead of cash.
 The facade is complete with its original glass display of two golfers on the green and golf balls you can potentially win.
 This piece is incredibly rare as such machines were only found in high-end golf resorts in the mid-20th century, and their production only took place during the year 1940.

 Gambling laws became more liberal by the end of the 20th century, and casinos opened on many Native American reservations.
 At this time, most poker, gambling and slot machines experienced a boom in popularity.
-Many of these machines, however, went digital and left behind the charm and excitement of antique slot machines.
+Many of these gaming machines, however, went digital and left behind the charm and excitement of antique slot machines.
 Nonetheless, it is exciting to collect and experience what the earliest slot machines had to offer.